Rosuav/ThirdSquare/README.md

 location; this could confuse location descriptors.
-In other words, it's fine to exit a location, go to the terminus, then start a return journey that goes into the same location in the opposite direction; but not to loop around and hit the same place again after leaving it... it may be safer to deem the entire loop as a single location, although this is NOT RECOMMENDED.
+In other words, it's fine to exit a location, go to the terminus, then start a return journey that goes into the same location in the opposite direction; but not to loop around and hit the same place again after leaving it.

 Locations SHOULD be identified in a service-specific way, such that bus, train, and tram locations in near proximity are still distinguishable.
 This allows for